Montrose, Houston: History

 The bohemian flavor of the Montrose would spawn both the Westheimer Colony Art Festival in 1971 and the subsequent street fair in 1973, which would become known as the Westheimer Street Festival.
 Also starting around the 1970s the area became known as the center for the gay and lesbian community of Houston.
 The area sported an estimated 30-40 gay bars at the time, including the Bayou Landing, thought to be the largest gay dance hall between the coasts, and several gay activist groups, including the Gay Liberation Front.

 During the HIV/AIDS epidemic of the 1980s, the Montrose clinic was opened by Rev. Ralph Lasher and it later, at a different location in Montrose, became a community health center.

 Folk music clubs like Anderson Fair and Sand Mountain catered to the folk scene in the neighborhood and other venues featured psychedelic rock and blues.
 Later, punk and new wave clubs like The Paradise Rock Island, the Omni, and Numbers opened in the late 1970s and early 1980s.
 Montrose has been "a haven for Prohibition honkey-tonks, antique stores, wealthy socialites, motorcycle gangs, gays, harmless eccentrics and a broad array of exiles, writers, artists and musicians."
 It has been called "a uniquely Houston kind of Bohemia, a mad mix made possible by the city's no-holds-barred, laissez faire form of growth."

 In 1991 Paul Broussard was murdered in the Montrose nightclub area.
 University of Houston professor Maria Gonzalez stated that "With this murder[...]people said, 'Enough is enough.'[...]
 A whole new relationship developed between the gay community and the police department."

 Since the 1990s, Montrose has become increasingly gentrified with a trend towards remodeled and new homes, higher rents, upmarket boutiques and restaurants.
 In 1997 Katherine Feser of the Houston Chronicle stated that "Montrose [is] not for starving artists anymore".

 On June 6, 2006, a teenage MS-13 gang member named Gabriel Granillo was stabbed to death at Ervan Chew Park in the Montrose area.
 The 2011 novel The Knife and the Butterfly is based on this stabbing.

 Culture

-Montrose hosts a number of communities including artists, musicians, and LGBTs, and has thrift, vintage, and second-hand shopping stores, gay bars, and restaurants.
+Montrose hosts a number of communities including artists, musicians, and the local LGBT community, and has thrift, vintage, and second-hand shopping stores, gay bars, and restaurants.
 On Montrose Boulevard and Westheimer Road, there are few original homes remaining—a majority have been converted to businesses and/or restaurants since 1936.
 Examples of Houston's historic residential architecture including century-old bungalows and mansions can be found in Montrose.
 As of 2017, the nightclub Numbers, which was established in 1978 and was "one of the most important venues operating in the '80s", remained a landmark of the neighborhood.
 In 2016, Numbers was named one of the 50 Best Small Music Venues in America.